Doppler bubble detection post dive

 DMAC35 adviced a new variable for avoiding long term oxygen toxicity instead of UPTD / OTU.
 They think ESOT to be better, as it also predicts the decrease of toxic effects, particularly POT (Pulmonary Oxygen Toxicity).

-DCD is not convinced and has made available an addendum to the tables showing both OTU and ESOT, so future will learn what is best.
-See page New Developments.
+DCD is not convinced and has made available an addendum to the tables showing both OTU and ESOT, as well as an OTU-ESOT Calculator for other decompression or treatment tables, so future will learn what is best.